lilaspourpre/acl-2020/_pages/program/invited.md

 ---
 title: Invited Speakers
 layout: single
-excerpt: "AiST 2020 Invited Speakers."
+excerpt: "AIST-2020 Invited Speakers."
 permalink: /program/invited/
 sidebar:
     nav: program
 ---

-The following speakers have graciously accepted to give keynotes at AIST 2020.
+The following speakers have graciously accepted to give keynotes at AIST-2020.
 More speakers will be announced soon.

 ## Marcello Pelillo